-- A) It is unlawful for any vessel, row-boat, skiff, or boating facility of any kind to tie onto any boat anchored or moored in the District.
-Vessels or equipment manned by law enforcement, District personnel, and fire suppression units are excepted from this prohibition. - B) Any person in violation of Section 6.100(A) is subject to a fine of two hundred dollars (\$200.00) per violation.
+- A) It is unlawful for any vessel, row-boat, skiff, or boating facility of any kind to tie onto any boat anchored or moored in the Crescent City Harbor District.
+Vessels or equipment manned by law enforcement, District personnel, and fire suppression units are excepted from this prohibition. - B) Any person in violation of Section 6.100(A) is guilty of a misdemeanor is subject to a fine of two hundred dollars (\$200.00) per violation.
 Each calendar day that Section 6.100(A) is violated constitutes a separate violation.